wrvenkat/bnr/README.md

 bnr is a shell script tool to create and restore backups of the dotfiles based off a config file.

 ## Getting Started
-There are many dotfiles management softwares out there.
+* There are many dotfiles management softwares out there.
 This is just another.
 The following describes what the tool is about and what it does.

-The bnr script is customizable and reads config information from a [config file](https://github.com/wrvenkat/bnr-conf) and restores or creates backup.
+* The bnr script is customizable and reads config information from a [config file](https://github.com/wrvenkat/bnr-conf) and restores or creates backup.
 While most backups and restores are handled by copying their dotfiles, bnr can also run additional scripts that are needed for creating and/or restoring backups.
 For example, to restore config information for a software that uses dconf, merely copying the user file, while being enough will copy the entire dconf database and not the one particular for the software.
 The bnr script processes each line entry in the config file and,

 1. Restores a backup by copying files from the dotfiles directory to their destination as specified in the config file. (or) run the corresponding script.
 2. Creates a backup for each entry by copying files from their source destination to the dotfiles directory. (or) run the corresponding script.

-The bnr script can also take an optional install log file which is a file that is generated as part of running the install script of the [ibnr](https://github.com/wrvenkat/ibnr) tool.
+* The bnr script can also take an optional install log file which is a file that is generated as part of running the install script of the [ibnr](https://github.com/wrvenkat/ibnr) tool.
 If this is specified, the bnr script will only process those entries for which the [actual program name](https://github.com/wrvenkat/ibnr-conf#format) value matches as that of the first column value of the [bnr-conf]() file.
 It can be regarded as the first column in bnr-conf having a "forerign key" relationship with the second column in the ibnr-conf file.

-Any line whose program name has `$def$` as the first name in a value that is of the format `$def$-val` is processed regardless of whether an entry is present in the install log file or not.
+* Any line whose program name has `$def$` as the first name in a value that is of the format `$def$-val` is processed regardless of whether an entry is present in the install log file or not.

-The script logs entries for which the source file was not found in either a backup or restore into failed_bnr_list.conf file.
+* The script logs entries for which the source file was not found in either a backup or restore into failed_bnr_list.conf file.
 Failure to perform the required operation also results in an entry in the failed_bnr_list.conf file.

-Sucessful entries are logged into the successful_bnr_list.conf file.
+* Successful entries are logged into the successful_bnr_list.conf file.

-An error.log is created inside the bnr directory that has the output from all failed operations.
+* An error.log is created inside the bnr directory that has the output from all failed operations.

 Please see [bnr-conf](https://github.com/wrvenkat/bnr-conf) for more information on the config file.